The Link (UK organisation): Investigation and termination

 The organisation was investigated by Maxwell Knight, head of counter-subversion in MI5.
-Of all the various British fascist groups, The Link was the one most suspect to British officials because of its ties to the Nazi Party.
+Of all the various British fascist groups, The Link was the one most suspect to officials because of its ties to the Nazi Party.
 In the summer of 1939, The Link's leader Barry Domvile's phone was tapped by MI5, which revealed that he was making regular phone calls to George Ward Price, the "extra-special correspondent" of the Daily Mail newspaper, urging him to write articles calling for Britain to abandon the "guarantee" of Poland.
 On 3 August 1939 British Home Secretary Sir Samuel Hoare confirmed to Parliament that The Link had been used as an instrument of German propaganda and that at least one of its organisers had been funded by Germany, albeit legally, via a question from Liberal Party MP Sir Geoffrey Mander.

 The Link was not so pro-Nazi as to be overtly anti-British, and it closed immediately after the United Kingdom's entry into World War II against Germany on 3 September 1939.
 Domvile put out a statement in The Times on 7 September 1939 to the effect that, with war declared, “the King’s enemies became our enemies.
 We had done our best for better Anglo-German relations ... and there was no more to be done.”

 Nonetheless, Domvile was interned in 1940 under Defence Regulation 18B, as someone who might be "prejudicial to the public safety or the defence of the realm".
 He had been recently implicated in a fascist plot against the British government.

 Anthony Masters has alleged that the Link was resurrected in 1940 by Ian Fleming, then working in the Department of Naval Intelligence, in order to successfully lure Rudolf Hess (deputy party leader and third in leadership of Germany, after Adolf Hitler and Hermann Göring) to Britain in May 1941.